-A serious asthma attack can cause severe airway swelling that makes it difficult to breathe at all.
+A serious asthma attack can cause severe airway swelling that makes it difficult to breathe.
 A person may then require emergency medical treatment to help them breathe.

-Doctors do not know exactly why some people have allergic asthma, and others do not, although it can run in families.
+Healthcare professionals do not know exactly why some people have allergic asthma and others do not, though the condition can run in families.

 Each individual with allergic asthma may have different triggers.
-For some people, these allergens cause no symptoms.
-In others, they can make breathing difficult and trigger an asthma attack.
+For some people, certain allergens cause no symptoms.
+In others, however, the same allergens can make breathing difficult and trigger an asthma attack.

 - cockroaches, including their saliva, feces, and body parts